MicrosoftDocs/quantum-docs/articles/includes/how-to-submit-resources-estimation-include-python.md

 ```

 All jobs have been submitted now, but they may have not been finished.
 The next code cell is extracting the resource estimation results from each job.
 To
-do that, it will first wait for a job to have succeeded, whenever it is still in a waiting or executing state.
+do that, it first waits for a job to have succeeded, whenever it is still in a waiting or executing state.
 All results are saved to a `results` dictionary, that has an array for each experiment name that has all corresponding results sorted by bitwidth.

 ```python
 # This initializes a `results` dictionary with the same keys as `input_params`